PX4/PX4-Devguide/advanced-snapdragon.md

 #### _FDtest

-If you see the following output on mini-dm when trying to start the mainapp, it means that you need to [update the ADSP firmware](#updating-the-adsp-firmware):
+If you see the following output on mini-dm when trying to start the px4 program, it means that you need to [update the ADSP firmware](#updating-the-adsp-firmware):

 ```
 [08500/03]  05:10.960  HAP:45:undefined PLT symbol _FDtest (689) /libpx4muorb_skel.so  0303  symbol.c